Winter's dark and chilly times are especially challenging for frail or elderly people, or those with certain medical conditions.

 What can you do?

-It is vital that you make sure you get all the financial assistance that you are entitled to.
+It is vital that you or those you care for receive all the financial assistance that you are entitled to.
 Here is a checklist:

-Cold Weather Payment - £25 for each period when the average temperature is below freezing on 7 consecutive days and you are on certain qualifying benefits.
+Cold Weather Payment - £25 for each period when the average temperature is below freezing on 7 consecutive days between 1 November and 31 March, and you are on certain qualifying benefits.
 For more information visit Gov.UK or contact your local Jobcentre Plus.

 Warm Home Discount - discount of £140 on electricity bills of certain low-income and vulnerable households.
 See Warm Home Discount